kreshuklab/CRank-Consistency_based_ranking/README.md

 #### Use Weights and Biases logging
 - Login/Sign up at https://wandb.ai/login
 - Get your api token at https://wandb.ai/authorize (you'll be ask to provide this token on the first run, specifically on import wandb)

+## Viewing output summaries
+The scripts described above will automatically save the results to a summary metric file containing per patch performance and consistency scores along with averages and standard deviations.
+These can be loaded using the "get_summary_results()" function in "src/model_ranking/results.py".

 ## Data used in Paper